SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

-If a type already conforms to all of the requirements of a protocol, but has not yet stated that it adopts that protocol, it can be made to adopt the protocol with an empty extension:
+If a type already conforms to all of the requirements of a protocol, but has not yet stated that it adopts that protocol, you can make it adopt the protocol with an empty extension:

 .. testcode:: protocols
    :compile: true